 Tyrosine phosphorylation of the receptor kinases of the immune system

 In recent years, several other receptor kinases have been studied that are involved in the plant immune system.
 Plant pattern-recognition receptors (PRRs) that recognize the pathogen-associated molecular patterns (PAMPs) and trigger the immune signaling are also a type of receptor kinase.
-PRRs such as FLS2 and EFR are involved in the pathogen recognition.
+PRRs such as FLS2 and EFR are involved in pathogen recognition.
 FLS2 and EFR perceive the bacterial flagellin and elongation factor-Tu (EF0TU) respectively.
-In these case also, the autophosphorylation of the key tyrosine residue is essential for the activation of the ligand-bound receptor and subsequent signaling pathway.
+In this case, also, the autophosphorylation of the key tyrosine residue is essential for the activation of the ligand-bound receptor and subsequent signaling pathway.

 Tyrosine phosphorylation not only activates the receptor kinase and initiates the subsequent signaling cascade but also inactivates the kinase inhibitors or protein phosphatases.
 Phosphorylation of the key tyrosine residues of the kinase inhibitors and protein phosphatases leads to the disruption of the inhibition of the receptor kinases by these inhibitory molecules.